russross/4307/_problems/imdb-monsters/1/doc/doc.md

 catalog also contains the original CREATE statements, but we will ignore them for the purposes of this problem.

 First, copy your btree iterator code into `step.py`.
-Note that the type signature is updated to be a little more precise.
-You should keep the updated signature, but should not have to make any changes to your iterator code.
+You should not have to make any changes to your iterator code.

 Next, implement a function in `query.py` to read the schema catalog using your `step_table` function.
 You should scan the entire table